-A quick personal story of how a small mindset shift changed my entire life!
+A quick personal story on how a small mindset shift changed my entire life!

 In early 2013, I found myself at the climax of what had been an unprecedented period of negativity in my life.
 For five long years, I had been a shadow of my former self.
 The confident, bubbly, enthusiastic woman that I prided myself as being had faded away as if she was never anything other than a figment of my imagination.

-My stress and anxiety levels were at an all-time high and I didn’t recognize myself anymore or like the person that I was becoming.
+My stress and anxiety levels were at an all-time high.
+I didn’t recognize myself anymore nor did I like the person that I was becoming.

-I published a short book to share my struggle as a 30 something woman trying to navigate marriage, motherhood, career changes, and all the curveballs life throws at you.
+I published a short book to share my struggles as a 30-something woman trying to navigate marriage, motherhood, career changes, and all the curveballs life throws at you.

 I started this blog as a way of keeping my time and thoughts occupied.
-I begin sharing tips to help inspire other women to work on their own personal growth.
+I begin sharing tips to help inspire other women to work on their own personal growth and focus on positivity.

 In summer 2017…

 Once again, I had some work to do on myself.
 I dug in deep to embrace more self-love and gratitude in my life.
 I co-published a self-love workbook and videos series to help women take actionable steps to make themselves a priority instead of always being last on their own list.
 I also created a gratitude journal.

 I heard a saying once, “We’re all just walking each other home at the end of the night.”
 This rang true for me.
 The personal stories, tools, and resources shared on this website are my way of grabbing your hand and walking you home sister.